 The maximal budget (maxB) is the cost of the full project scope implementation.

 The difference between the MinB and MaxB can be considered a Risk Budget, planned in the project framework.
 Sometimes this approach can be more suitable and more informative.

 Rule #4: Consider Total Cost of Ownership (TCO)

 This rule is applicable when the company is going to purchase the vendor’s software products instead of building custom software.
 In this case, it may seem easier to compare quotes – at first glance.
-However, keep in mind that software development vendors may charge a license fee for their software, annual support fees or include hardware expenses, the cost of third-party specialists services, and so on and so forth.
+However, keep in mind that software development vendors may charge a license fee for their software, annual support fees or include hardware expenses, the cost of third-party specialist services, and so on and so forth.
 Include these costs to compare the TCO for each offer.

-As for the estimates in general, keep in mind: the company, which quotes a higher total price may specify the same developer’s hourly rate, however, may offer additional services within the estimate.
+As for the estimates in general, keep in mind: the company, which quotes a higher total price may specify the same developer’s hourly rate, however, it may offer additional services within the estimate.
 It’s a good idea to discuss what stands behind the figures.